Measuring code activity in 2024 for data-driven decision makers

 - Why did we write this guide?
 About 100 hours have been spent collecting and arranging the content for this article.
 Why did we bother?

 - Can developer productivity really be measured?
 What modern academic and scientific research has to say about the extent to which dev productivity can be measured.

 - Better data, better policies.
 Specific examples where measurement improved retention, morale, and amount of work completed.

-- Best tools for measuring developers in 2019.
-Reviews the four tools available to measure developer performance, and how they differ.
+- Best tools for measuring developers in 2024.
+Reviews the three tools available to measure developer performance, and how they differ.

 - On securing developer buy-in.
 Addresses the first question asked by many companies pursuing developer measurement: how do I get the team on board?